doanmackute/senior-os/README.md

-# SeniorOS - Operating system for late elderly users
+# SeniorOS - Operating system for late elderly and cognitive challenged users

-The system is **under development** and the code is to be used only by the **students** at Brno University of Technology.
+The system is **under development** and the code is to be used only by the **students** at Brno University of Technology

-- Idea is to create an operating system that would be suitable for individuals aged 90+ and those with mental impairments
+- The idea is to develop an operating system suitable for individuals aged 90+ and those with cognitive challenges
-- These users often face challenges when using common desktop systems and require assistance from their caregivers or family members
+- These users encounter difficulties when using common desktop systems and require assistance from their caregivers
-- Currently, there is no existing system tailored specifically to meet their needs

-Developed by students at Brno University of Technology via their bachelor’s and master’s theses.
-Information [Dan Komosny](https://www.vut.cz/en/people/dan-komosny-3065).

-## Description
+- Late elderly and cognitive challenged users are easy targets for cyber criminals

-The operating system is built on top of a Linux distribution.
-It contains an application launcher and three applications: email client, web browser, and text editor.
+The operating system is built on top of a Linux distribution; it contains an email client, web browser, and caregiver application

-- Applications are designed to be user-friendly for seniors and mentally impaired users, with built-in cooperation with their assistant
-- Applications also protects users from security risks, as seniors and mentally impaired users are often easy targets
-- Operating system is available on a USB stick, allowing users to have the same environment everywhere
+Developed by students via their bachelor’s and master’s theses; supervised by [Dan Komosny](https://www.vut.cz/en/people/dan-komosny-3065)

+## Features in development

+- Easy navigation via non-changing layout

+- Available as live ISO for USB sticks

+- Caregiver warning of security problems

+- Sounds for users with hearing difficulties

+- Fine motor skills log for medical evaluations

+## Working examples

+Web browser

+Email client

+Caregiver app

 ## Call for bachelor's and master's theses

-Titles and text are [here](https://github.com/komosny/Senior-Operating-System/blob/main/documents/zadani.md) (in Czech)
+Titles and text are [here](https://github.com/forsenior/senior-os/blob/main/theses/theses.md) (in Czech)